moz5691/resolution-tracker/README.md

 };
 ```

-**Seeding DB** seeding to DB is not necessary.
-Calendar format is self-rendered.
-DB stores only tracking info.
-Document is create for days with tracking info.
+**Seeding DB** : Seeding initial data to DB is not necessary.
+Calendar format is self-rendered by **daysRendering.js**.
+DB stores only tracking info such that its document is created for the days with holding tracking info.

-### For Heroku Deployment
+### For Heroku Deployment,

 In **package.json**